mu-semtech/ember-data-table/README.md

 });
 ```

 Note: if the `mergeQueryOptions` returns a filter option on a specific field (e.g. `title`), the nested key needs to be provided as a string.
-Otherwise the `filter` option on all fields will be overwritten.
+Otherwise the general `filter` option across all fields will be overwritten.

 E.g.
 ```javascript